lapinek/platform-scripting/README.md

     ### <a id="summary-application-and-environment-am"></a> AM

-    Scripting application in AM could be summarized into the following categories:

-    * Authentication

-        * Modules and Chains
-            * Client-side
-            * Server-side
-        * Trees
-            * Client-side
-            * Server-side

-    * Authorization

-        * Scripting Policy Condition
-        * Access Token Modification

-    * Federation

-        * OIDC Claims Handling

     #### <a id="am-scripting-client-side"></a>AM > Client-Side Scripts

-    AM may be used for authentication in the front channel.
-This can be assisted with custom client-side scripts written in JavaScript and executed in the user agent.

-    One important use case for a client-side script is collecting user input and/or information about the user agent's properties and its environment: [Geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/geolocation), IP, and whatever else that could be collected with a custom script running in a browser.
-Thus, the script needs to be written in JavaScript compatible with the browser, has access to the browser properties, and can make requests to external network resources _from the browser_.
-It could be used, for example, for detecting the client's IP.

-    The data collected by a client-side script can be submitted to the server side and become available for the server components involved in the same authentication procedure.

     Scriptable access to the browser environment is a unique feature of authentication procedures in AM, in comparison to the other script applications in the three products.

     #### <a id="am-scripting-server-side"></a>AM > Server-Side Scripts

-    The decision making process on user identification and access management can be aided with the server-side scripts.
-The server-side scripts can be written in Groovy or JavaScript running on Rhino.

-    [Global Scripting API Functionality](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-global) describes objects universally available for server-side scripts in AM.
-It also covers logging options, which is the only means of debugging server-side scripts in AM.

     All server-side scripts have access to the following functionality: